 St Hilda Sea Adventures is a family-run, charter yacht business that offers Scottish island cruises.
-This year is an important milestone: our tenth anniversary of safe and successful small ship cruising.
+2017 was an important milestone: our tenth anniversary of safe and successful small ship cruising.
 The wooden ketch, St Hilda, was a Scottish-built and designed sail-training vessel and this ex-tall ship was lovingly converted (by company members) specifically for Scottish island and sea loch cruising - there are six warm and comfortable berths for our guests.
 Our dedicated six-person team operates the vessel and our sales/operations office is based all year round in Portpatrick, Dumfries and Galloway.
-Winter work is carried out in the Holy Loch Marina, Dunoon, Argyll, where our spring and autumn cruises originate.
+Winter work is carried out in the Holy Loch Marina, Dunoon, Argyll, where some of our cruises originate.

-We offer sailing and Scottish wildlife cruises, from Arran to St Kilda, and operate for April to October from Dunoon or Tobermory on the Isle of Mull.
+We offer sailing and Scottish wildlife cruises, from Arran to St Kilda, and operate for April to October from Dunoon or Oban.
 We aim to share our knowledge and passion for the sea - and life above and below the waves - with our guests who often return and spread the word about our company.
 In our last ten years of operation we have never had a negative review.

 We have dedicated marketing and sales operators and although most of our sales enquiries are web-instigated they are all actively completed by the salesperson - who worked on the vessel for 10 years.
 She intimately knows St Hilda and the region and always makes a point of developing a relationship with the passengers - understanding their needs, customising itineraries and travel arrangements.
 Our new, user friendly website thoroughly describes our products and is constantly being updated with travel news and special offers.